Cashless debit card - Bundaberg and Hervey Bay region

 Who will receive the cashless debit card in the Bundaberg and Hervey Bay region?

 About 6,700 people, aged 35 years and under who receive Newstart Allowance, Youth Allowance (Job seeker), Parenting Payment (Single) or Parenting Payment (Partnered) will receive the card.
-Recipients of other payments can volunteer to be part of the program.
-More information about volunteering for the program is available on the volunteer page.

 How does the cashless debit card work?